 Minimizes Serious Falls

-This tells you the percent of residents that sustained a major fall.
-Falls leading to serious injuries are considered by many experts to be a measure of nursing care .
-Falls are often the result of lower levels of patient supervision.
+This tells you the percentage of residents who have had a major fall.
+Falls resulting in severe injury are considered to be a barometer of nursing care at a nursing home.
+Major falls are routinely caused by lower levels of patient supervision.

 Minimizes Urinary Tract Infections

-This is the percent of patients that suffered from a urinary tract infection.
-Urinary tract infections are often caused by facilities with worst hygiene practices.
-Better hygiene protocols can reduce the number of UTI's sustained by residents in a nursing home.
-We want to point out that this metric is affected by by the fact that nursing homes have varying reporting standards for urinary tract infections.
+This is the percent of patients who have had a urinary tract infection.
+UTI's are routinely caused by facilities with lower levels of hygiene.
+More frequent bathing can reduce the number likelihood of residents sustaining infections.
+Note that this metric is affected by by the fact that facilities have varying reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication